 Fall isn’t something we’re known for in Southern California.
 After all, there’s a reason why they refer to it as endless summer.
-So while fall officially starts this week and the media, fashion, and family elsewhere are breaking out their autumn best, we’re still sporting sandals and wondering if this is a beach weekend.
-Neither the weather nor the landscape has changed much.
+So while fall has officially started, we’re still sporting sandals and dealing with days where the temperature gets up to 90.
+How can we make it feel like fall in Long Beach?
 Is the Starbucks Pumpkin Spice Latte and Autumn Squash soup at Panera really all that we have to work with?

-One of the greatest feelings when the season changes from summer to fall is to bundle up when it’s crisp and cool outside.
+When the season changes to fall, one of the best feelings is to bundle up with a warm beverage when the air is crisp.
 So how do we simulate that feeling and get into the spirit of autumn?
-There are two things are pretty easy to do.

-Get up early.
+- Get up early.
 Yes, we said it, get up early.
-Coastal California, especially along Long Beach, Palos Verdes, and southwards into Orange County sometimes experience a marine layer that can bring fog, misty air, and cool temperatures early in the morning.
+Coastal California, especially along Long Beach, Palos Verdes, and southwards into Orange County often experiences a marine layer.
+It can bring fog, misty air, and cool temperatures early in the morning.
 When the light is still low and the air cold and damp, there’s nothing greater than throwing on a sweater, getting a hot cup of coffee, and taking a walk down by the shore.
-Bluff Park and Seal Beach both make great places to take a stroll, and a little farther south, Laguna Beach and San Clemente both have cozy small town feeling.
+Bluff Park and Seal Beach both make great places to take a stroll.
+A little farther south, and Laguna Beach and San Clemente both have that cozy small-town feeling.

 While some streets may have enough deciduous trees in our area to turn some leaves orange and red, going farther afield may provide you with even more.
 Try a hike in the Angeles National Forest or through the canyons in the Santa Monica mountains as well.
 To the south, Laguna Canyon’s Willow Canyon Trail offers views of the ocean and fall leaves.

 A trip to Julian is another option.
 A historic mining town about an hour east of San Diego, Julian is a quaint mountain retreat with four distinct seasons.
-During the autumn Julian is known for its apple harvest and fall colors, drawing visitors who stroll the historic streets, stay overnight in the myriad B&Bs, and enjoy apple pie and apple cider.
-Although the entire fall is a great time to visit, the town’s Apple Days Festival takes place this weekend, September 24th & 25th.
-It features games, music, dancing, a beer and wine garden, gold panning demonstrations — and of course apples.
+During the autumn Julian is known for its apple harvest and fall colors.
+This draws visitors from all over to stroll the historic streets, stay overnight in the myriad B&Bs, and enjoy apple pie and apple cider.
+Julian Farm & Orchard is still open this fall for pumpkin picking and hayrides!

 Decorate Like You Mean Business

-Obligatory pumpkins and leaves are cropping up in every store, and while last weekend brought high temperatures to would-be football watchers in Los Angeles, this doesn’t mean you have to abandon the idea of fall foliage and harvests.
+Obligatory pumpkins and leaves are cropping up in every store!
+(We’re looking at you Trader Joe’s!)
+So even though we don’t have “real” fall, you don’t have to abandon the idea of fall foliage and harvests.

 Enjoy The Idea

-Don’t get too hung up about the weather and the fact many of our leaves remain green: you live in one of the best places in the country and it’s just doing what it has always done.
-Many of the best parts of fall as a season are social, and you’re surrounded by people who enjoy the idea of fall just as much as you.
+Don’t get too hung up about the weather and the fact many of our leaves remain green.
+You live in one of the best places in the country and it’s just doing what it has always done.

 So get out there, put on that sweater, and find whatever pumpkin spice thing you want.
 Southern Californians have all the opportunities they want to enjoy autumn, just without the clouds.